A big question, which understandably comes up often for someone shopping for a Van Staal Reel is “what size reel should I get?”

 VS250 X-Series is available in black or silver

-New to the lineup, this reel was built to offer anglers a fast retrieve reel with the toughness and waterproof qualities the VS is known for.
+This reel was built to offer anglers a fast retrieve reel with the toughness and waterproof qualities the VS is known for.
 At 40 inches per turn, this is the fastest reel in the line up by far.
 Even though it’s a big reel, it’s still light at 24 ounces.
 Surf anglers in the Canal often prefer a faster retrieve to deal with the current, and also the wide diameter spool helps with casting distance.

 Fans of the bucktail jig may find this to be their reel of choice as well.
 Many anglers also find a reel featuring a faster retrieve is better for Pencil Poppers.